Anno Dracula series: Anno Dracula: Johnny Alucard (2013)

-Anno Dracula: One Thousand Monsters (1899)
+Anno Dracula: One Thousand Monsters (Novel, 2017)

 The fifth instalment in the series, set in Tokyo.
 A ship of vampires, led by Genevieve Dieudonne, Captain Kostaki, Sergeant Dravot and Princess Christina Light, are exiled from England, seek refuge in Japan, and are trapped in Yōkai Town, a ghetto where Tokyo's vampires are kept out of sight and out of mind.

-Anno Dracula 1999 Daikaiju (1999)
+Anno Dracula 1999 Daikaiju (Novel, 2019)

 Like One Thousand Monsters, this novel is set in Tokyo, where vampire schoolgirl Nezumi and other unusual guests arrive to "see in the new millennium" at a party in the town's old yōkai ghetto.

-Short stories and novellas

-Red Reign (1888)
+Anno Dracula 1902: The Chances of Anything Coming from Mars (Novella, 2022)

-Written in 1991, this novella was the first work in the series.
-It was later expanded into the novel Anno Dracula.
+This novella was released as bonus fiction in the 30th-anniversary Titan edition of the original Anno Dracula novel.

-First published in The Mammoth Book of Vampires, 1992.

-"Dead Travel Fast"
+Other

+Amerikanski Dead at the Moscow Morgue, aka Dead Travel Fast (Novella, 1999)

-Published in the anthology Dead Travel Fast (2005), this story features an untold tale of Dracula's deeds during the events of the original novel.
-Although it is not technically an Anno Dracula story, as it occurs before the events of Anno Dracula diverge from those in Dracula, it may still be considered as an adjunct to the series.
+Published in the anthology 999: The Last Horror Anthology (1999), this story features an untold tale of Dracula's deeds during the events of the original novel.
+Although it is not technically an Anno Dracula story, as it occurs before the events of Anno Dracula diverge from those in Dracula, it is considered as an adjunct to the series.
 In the story, Dracula visits the manufacturers of one of the earliest automobiles.

-"Vampire Romance" (1923)
+Vampire Romance (Novella, 2012)

+The second part of the Anno Dracula sub-series also known as Anno Dracula 1923, Vampire Romance first appeared on its own in the 2012 Titan Books reprint of The Bloody Red Baron.

 Set in 1923, Geneviève Dieudonné is recruited by Winthrop and the Diogenes Club to attend a meeting of elders in Mildew Manor.
 There, the elders are seeking to elect a new "King of the Cats" to replace Dracula.

-First published in the new, Titan Books printing of The Bloody Red Baron.

-"Aquarius" (1968)
+Aquarius: Anno Dracula 1968 (Novella, 2012)

 Set in the Swinging London of 1968.
 Kate Reed, in her capacity as an associate member of the Diogenes Club, investigates a series of murders apparently committed by a vampire and targeting living women.
 The killings fan the flame of anti-vampire hatred, already at a dangerous level due to Enoch Powell's recent Rivers of Blood speech (which, in this timeline, is not a metaphorical title).

-First published in the new, Titan Books printing of Dracula Cha Cha Cha.
+First published in the Titan Books reprint of Dracula Cha Cha Cha.